 Why?
-Because on expiration day, nearly all of the option’s time value has decayed.
+Because on expiration day, nearly all of the option’s time value, or theta, has decayed.
 What little extrinsic value remains quickly disappears throughout the day and only the intrinsic value remains.

 If the contract remains out-of-the-money, or volatility declines, the trader may have an opportunity to exit the trade for a quick profit.

 Pro Tip: Traders typically use highly liquid underlyings such as SPY, QQQ, or other tickers with high daily options volume when trading these short duration strategies.